79th Street Boat Basin

 The 79th Street Boat Basin is a marina located in the Hudson River on the Upper West Side of Manhattan in New York City, within Riverside Park at the western end of 79th Street.
 Maintained and operated by the New York City Department of Parks and Recreation, it is the only facility in the city that allows year-round residency in boats, so it is a hub for houseboats in New York City.
-The marina closed for rebuilding in 2021 and was still closed as of July 2024.
+The marina closed for rebuilding in 2021 and is anticipated to reopen in 2028.

 History

 Early history of the site

 During the early years of New York City, the current site to Riverside Park was largely undeveloped, consisting of rocky outcroppings and steep bluffs along the Hudson River shoreline.
 Prior to European arrival, Native Americans sparsely populated this rough terrain.
 In 1846 the Hudson River Railroad laid tracks across the Hudson River shoreline to speed the transport of goods from Albany to Manhattan.
 In 1865, William R. Martin, a commissioner on the Board of Central Park proposed a scenic drive and park along the Hudson River.
 During the next two years New York City acquired land between the Hudson River Railroad and the bluffs along the shoreline, and in 1873 the New York City Park Board commissioned Riverside Park.
 The co-designer of Central Park, Frederick Law Olmsted, was named lead designer.
 His design, which was accepted in 1875, included a winding drive for horses and sight-seeing, as well as pedestrian walkways, both accessible from the neighborhoods to the east.

 The park was completed by Olmsted's successor Calvert Vaux, but was soon surrounded by coal bins, shacks and garbage dumps.